panva/oauth4webapi/docs/functions/validateApplicationLevelSignature.md

 Validates the JWS Signature of either a JWT [Response.body](https://developer.mozilla.org/docs/Web/API/Response/body) or [TokenEndpointResponse.id_token](../interfaces/TokenEndpointResponse.md#id_token) of a processed [Response](https://developer.mozilla.org/docs/Web/API/Response)

+> [!NOTE]\
-Note: Validating signatures of JWTs received via direct communication between the Client and a TLS-secured Endpoint (which it is here) is not mandatory since the TLS server validation is used to validate the issuer instead of checking the token signature.
-You only need to use this method for non-repudiation purposes.
+> Validating signatures of JWTs received via direct communication between the Client and a
+> TLS-secured Endpoint (which it is here) is not mandatory since the TLS server validation is used
+> to validate the issuer instead of checking the token signature.
+You only need to use this method
+> for non-repudiation purposes.

+> [!NOTE]\
-Note: Supports only digital signatures.
+> Supports only digital signatures.

 ## Parameters